-Only the Brookline, MA, BGSP campus is approved by the Department of Veterans Affairs for students to claim their Veteran's Education Benefits.
-Please visit www.gibill.va.gov for information about veteran's benefits.
+The Brookline, MA, and Livingston, NJ campuses are approved by the Department of Veterans Affairs for students to claim their Veteran's Education Benefits.
+Please visit https://benefits.va.gov/gibill/ for more information about veteran's benefits.

 Extended Payment Plan